 Farmstrong ambassador Sam Whitelock is urging farmers to treat themselves as their farm’s ‘number one asset’ and take regular breaks to prevent burnout and injury.

 Helping farmers cope with the ups and downs of farming is a topic close to my heart.
-We have recently purchased a farm in the Hawke’s Bay where we will resume farming once my playing days are over.
+We have a farm in the Hawke’s Bay where we will resume farming once my playing days are over.

 Life gets pretty busy and the demands of rugby can be intense mentally and physically.
 I’m really keen to pass on what I’ve learnt along the way and how to manage things when life gets full on.

 Taking time off can be as simple as taking that five to ten minutes to step away from what you’re doing.
 What I’ve learnt is that when you get back into things, you’re much fresher and making good decisions.
 When you’re busy it can be hard to do that.
 But one of the things I’m doing now is planning ten minute slots into my day and sticking to them.

 Grabbing those mini breaks during the day, definitely helps boost your performance when dealing with physically and mentally demanding jobs.

 Taking time off when you’re busy sounds odd, but I’ve learnt that taking your breaks makes you are a lot more efficient and productive.
 It makes your decision-making simpler.
 You’re not tired and over thinking things.
 You achieve better outcomes.